 Interdisciplinary PhD Students with MIE as the Home Department

-Students pursuing the COE interdisciplinary PhD program with the MIE department as their home department must take one of the major written comprehensive exams (exam A) of the MIE doctoral qualifying examinations.
-The minor exam (exam B) can be substituted with appropriate exam(s) from other department(s) involved with the student’s Interdisciplinary PhD program.
+Students pursuing the College of Engineering (COE) interdisciplinary PhD program with the MIE department as their home department must take one of the major written comprehensive exams (exam A) of the MIE doctoral qualifying examinations.
+The minor exam (exam B) can be substituted with appropriate exam(s) from other department(s) involved with the student’s interdisciplinary PhD program.

 Dissertation Proposal Preparation and Presentation Timing

-Students must present their dissertation proposal no more than twelve months after successfully completing the oral exam, referred to as area exam.
-In addition, the presentation of the dissertation proposal and the actual dissertation defense (see below) shall be no less than six months apart.
+Students must present their dissertation proposal no more than 12 months after successfully completing the oral exam.
+In addition, the presentation of the dissertation proposal and the actual dissertation defense (see below) shall be no less than 6 months apart.
 The student’s dissertation committee will invite any additional faculty deemed appropriate to that field; this dissertation committee will then conduct the dissertation proposal session.
 Each student’s dissertation committee must be comprised of at least three members, including the research advisor.
 At least two of those three members must be full-time MIE faculty members.

 Dissertation Course Requirements